 You will not find me to be an agreeable host.
 On bad days, I will take care of myself.
 I will try not to whine.
 On the good days, I will try not to be smug, or act like improvements are due to any special skills.
-I will learn to take advantage of and savour the precious moments, especially spending time with our darling grandbaby, Everly Rose – who I honestly never thought I’d live to see.
+I will learn to take advantage of and savour the precious moments, especially spending time with our darling grandchild, Everly Rose – who I honestly never thought I’d live to see.

-You have thrown some obstacles into my life, but I have learned a lot so far about getting over them or around them – and also learning to adjust to those that, frankly, just won’t budge.
+You have thrown some obstacles into my life, but I have learned a lot so far about trying to get over them or around them – and also learning to adjust to those that, frankly, just won’t budge.
 In fact, while I am figuring these obstacles out, I may just stop for a moment to reflect upon this mountain I am climbing, plant a few seeds, relax – and then continue on.

 I will learn from this experience and try to help others.